 Which brings us to the second point: freedom.
 Specifically the freedom to produce and consume what you wish.
 If your production and/or consumption activities are constrained by others, you are necessarily worse off than if they were not.
 Freedom is a necessary condition for individuals to achieve their potential, and a society of free people is better than a society where at least some people are not free.

-Moving on, the things we need we acquire either by being given them or by producing something that we trade with others and get in exchange.
+The things we need we acquire either by being given them or by producing something that we trade with others and get in exchange.
 There’s one more avenue other than trade for what we have – charity.
 Charity is what is given in exchange for nothing material.
-As I mentioned earlier, giving voluntarily is a good thing.
+As noted earlier, giving voluntarily is a good thing.
 The role of charity in human affairs is not generally fully appreciated but has a very critical role in the functioning of a good society.

-Here my contention is that theft is pervasive.
-We just don’t see it to be such because much of it is disguised and indirect, and therefore invisible.
+Theft is pervasive.
+We just can’t see it because much of it is disguised and indirect, and therefore invisible.
 I claim that we don’t have a good society because of pervasive theft.
 We have to make visible the invisible theft by outlining instances of it, at least in general terms.

 Let’s create a taxonomy of theft.
 One simple categorization of theft could be along the lines of economic efficiency.
 There’s efficient theft and then there’s inefficient theft.
-In the former case, one party’s loss is the other party’s gain.
+When one party’s loss is the other party’s gain, the theft is “efficient.”
 You lost a jacket but the thief gained a jacket.
 It’s just a redistribution of stuff.

 On the other hand, if you had a closet full of jackets and the thief had none, then of course social utility increases since the decrease in your utility is lower than the increase in the utility of the thief.
 Theft which efficient and also leads to an increase of social utility can be termed “Robin Hood” theft.